brunoNetId/rhods-transfer-learning/camel/central-feeder/Readme.txt

 ./mvnw clean package -DskipTests -Dquarkus.kubernetes.deploy=true

-Make sure you expose the service:

 Note:
- > This service is not exposed publicly.
+ > This service (feeder) is not exposed publicly.
  > Service Interconnect will make it consumable from Edge regions.

-(to test it out)
-oc expose service feeder

 Test the service
 ================

+If you want to test the service from your local machine, you'll need to create a Route:

+oc expose service feeder

 You should have already the following resources ready: